 Hopefully you all enjoyed the first year of CSL Smash!
 We had a blast and we're stoked to gear up for another year.
 Last year involved a lot of learning and growing, so we appreciate all the club leaders, TOs, and players for giving us feedback throughout the year.
 We're also incredibly amped for the release of Ultimate this December.
 To prepare for that, we're shifting around dates of the Circuit to line up with the new game and make sure that players have enough time to prepare.

 More consistency across qualifiers: We want to standardize the experience across the board for all teams and players.
 First we're going through a much stronger vetting process for our TOs to ensure that the best of the best will be running the show for us.
-Secondly, we're going to make sure that every qualifier features the same format: all locals and divisionals will have a double elimination bracket to maximize games played and a teams' chance to qualify.
+Secondly, we're going to make sure that every qualifier features the same format: all locals and divisionals will have a double elimination bracket if they have less than 6 teams in bracket to keep a balance between efficiency and a teams' chance to qualify.